Stronger Together Elder Justice Tools for WEAAD and Beyond Webinar

 Aiesha Gurley-Parry joined the U.S. Administration for Community Living (ACL) in 2010, and serves as an Aging Specialist in the Office of Elder Justice and Adult Protective Service.
 She is responsible for ACL’s elder prevention programs and the National Center on Elder Abuse Resource Center.
 Prior to her work in ACL, she has experience in working with and advocating on behalf of at-risk inner-city children and families that are involved in child protective services or child welfare system.
 Ms. Gurley-Parry received a B.A. in Human Development/Social Services from Howard University in 2001.

-Topics: Financial Abuse, Legal, Multidisciplinary, Overview/General, Physical Abuse, Reporting, Screening/Assessment
+Topics: Financial Abuse, Legal, Mandatory Reporting, Multidisciplinary Teams, Overview/General, Physical Abuse, Screening/Assessment

 Access: Download, Web-based